jackyhuynh/Inventory-Prediction/README.md

 * Density-based clustering

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system

 ### Data
-Please download data at [kaggle](https://www.kaggle.com/truchuynh87/wholesalecustomersdata) first.
+Please download data at [kaggle.com](https://www.kaggle.com/truchuynh87/wholesalecustomersdata) first

 ### Prerequisites
 What things you need to install the software and how to install them
 - R CRAN Project: R is a free software environment for statistical computing and graphics.
-It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
+It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS
 - RStudio IDE: RStudio is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as tools for plotting, history, debugging and workspace management.
 Click here to see more RStudio features.
-RStudio is available in open source and commercial editions and runs on the desktop (Windows, Mac, and Linux) or in a browser connected to RStudio Server or RStudio Server Pro (Debian/Ubuntu, Red Hat/CentOS, and SUSE Linux).
+RStudio is available in open source and commercial editions and runs on the desktop (Windows, Mac, and Linux) or in a browser connected to RStudio Server or RStudio Server Pro (Debian/Ubuntu, Red Hat/CentOS, and SUSE Linux)

 ### Installing

 A step by step series of examples that tell you how to get a development enviroment running
-* [Install R](https://www.r-project.org/) - If you haven't downloaded and installed R, here's how to get started.
+* [Install R](https://www.r-project.org/) - If you haven't downloaded and installed R, here's how to get started
 * [R Studio IDE](https://rstudio.com/products/rstudio/#:~:text=RStudio%20Take%20control%20of%20your%20R%20code%20RStudio,tools%20for%20plotting,%20history,%20debugging%20and%20workspace%20management.) - After that choose R Studio Desktop, and the free version (unless you have the Pro install).
-R free version is pretty good IDE.
+R free version is pretty good IDE

 ## Running the tests